About the strip > The 00s

 23 Jun 04

-The ways of making money in the City were changing.
-Hedge funds and quants were flavour of the month.
+The City was changing and many people were choosing to join the hedge funds that were flavour of the month.
 But they weren't always what they seemed.

 28 Sep 04